GiovineItalia/Gadfly.jl/doc/geom_line.md

 plot(dataset("Zelig", "approval"), x="Month",  y="Approve", color="Year", Geom.line)
 ```

 We can use `preserve_order=true` to draw paths.
-Here's a random walk:
+Here's a random walk in 2D:

 ```julia
 n = 500